 - a path to a network prefix, and

-- a list of path attributes (for example: the ORIGIN attribute which describes how the prefix was introduced into BGP).
-We’ll discuss them in the BGP Attributes paragraph.
+- a list of path attributes (for example: the ORIGIN attribute which describes how the prefix was introduced into the Border Gateway Protocol).
+We’ll discuss them in the Attributes paragraph.

 The path is a series of ASN in reverse order.